-Environment Security Object- ives Definition OE.Card_Data The Issuer is responsible for using the appropriate security measures to protect the con- fidentiality and the integrity of the sensitive card data and guaranteeing the authenticity of the card during enrolment.
-The Secure Element is responsible for securing the card validation exchanges with the Issuer's TSM and for ensuring confidentiality and integrity of each card's sensitive data during storage and use.
-OE.Perso The Issuer is responsible for verifying that the device User is authorized to perform a transaction on the account of the card used as a reference, before allowing the card personalization.
-The Issuer also ensures that the robustness of the personalization data, to prevent attacks like forgery, counterfeit or corruption.
-OE.Card_Delete The Issuers of all payment cards provisioned on a device are informed after the User re- moves a card from that device, removes that device from the iCloud account, performs a device Erase All Content and Settings or Erase the disk from Disk utility.
-The Issuers en- sure these cards are removed from the User's account. (i.e. the unlinking process of the DPAN from the FPAN, which is done by the Issuer or the corresponding TSP).
+Environment Security Objec- tives Definition OE.Card_Data The card issuer is responsible for using the appropriate security measures to protect the confidentiality and the integrity of the sensitive card data and guaranteeing the authen- ticity of the card during enrolment.
+The Secure Element is responsible for securing the card validation exchanges with the card issuer's TSM and for ensuring confidentiality and integrity of each card's sensitive data during storage and use.
+OE.Perso The card issuer is responsible for verifying that the device User is authorized to perform a transaction on the account of the card used as a reference, before allowing the card personalization.
+The card issuer also ensures that the robustness of the personalization data, to prevent attacks like forgery, counterfeit or corruption.
+OE.Card_Delete The issuers of all payment cards provisioned on a device are informed after the User re- moves a card from that device, removes that device from the iCloud account, or per- forms a device "Erase All Content and Settings".
+The card issuers ensure these cards are removed from the User's account. (i.e. the unlinking process of the DPAN from the FPAN, which is done by the card issuer or the corresponding TSP).
 The Secure Element is responsible for securely deleting the stored card sensitive data (private/secret).
 OE.Anti_Replay The Apple Pay server verifies that each payment (e-commerce Apple Pay transaction) is not replayed.
 The payment is invalidated if this verification fails.
-OE.Transac- tion_Verification For Apple Pay, the cryptogram released by the Secure Element for an Apple Pay transac- tion is verified by the Issuer (or its service provider).
-The cryptogram validation result al- lows the Issuer to approve or reject the transaction.
+OE.Transac- tion_Verification For Apple Pay, the cryptogram released by the Secure Element for an Apple Pay trans- action is verified by the card issuer (or its service provider).
+The cryptogram validation result allows the card issuer to approve or reject the transaction.
+The payment is invali- dated if this verification fails.
+OE.Dy- namic_Linking For e-commerce transactions, the Apple Pay server preserves and the card issuer server verifies the cryptographic based dynamic linking of the transaction data (including amount and payee).
 The payment is invalidated if this verification fails.

-OE.Dynamic_Link- ing For e-commerce transactions, the Apple Pay server preserves and Issuer server verifies the cryptographic based dynamic linking of the transaction data (including amount and payee).
-The payment is invalidated if this verification fails.
-OE.Statement The payment card Issuers ensure that the statement associated to the card (list of trans- actions) is fully accurate and includes, but is not restricted to, the amount and recipient of each transaction.
+Environment Security Objec- tives Definition OE.Statement The card issuers ensure that the statement associated to the card (list of transactions) is ully accurate and includes, but is not restricted to, the amount and recipient of each ransaction.
 OE.Genuine_Wal- let The Wallet application is provided and signed by Apple.
 OE.Watch The S.Apple_Watch is responsible for ensuring the confidentiality of the unlock secret provided by the Mac device during all its lifetime: from in reception at enabling of the "Unlock with Apple Watch" feature, during its storage, during its release for unlocking the Mac device, and when it is deleted when the feature is disabled.
 The S.Apple_Watch is responsible for ensuring that it is protected by a password and the wrist detection feature is turned on in order to enable the feature "Unlock Mac with Apple Watch".

-Environment Security Object- ives Definition OE.User The S.User is responsible for ensuring that: Other users of the device with root access are trusted and competent to prevent inadvertent malware installation They own all the Apple Pay activities that are performed on a device The password is robust and protected Only their own biometrics credentials are enrolled (they do not enroll biometrics of someone else) The Mac mini is paired with the Magic keyboard with Touch ID Only their own Apple Watch is paired with the TOE and the paired Apple Watch is protected.
+OE.User The S.User is responsible for ensuring that: Other users of the device with root access are trusted and competent to prevent inadvertent malware installation They authorize all the Apple Pay activities that are performed on the device The password is robust and protected Only their own biometrics credentials are enrolled (they do not enroll biometrics of someone else) The Mac mini is paired with the Magic keyboard with Touch ID Only their own Apple Watch is paired with the TOE and the paired Apple Watch is protected.
 This includes abiding by the watchOS Software License Agreement and protecting the confidentiality of the paired Apple Watch's passcode